rmaicle/dlang-guide/properties/built_in.md

 layout: reference_dlang
 title: Guide to the D Programming Language
 chapter: Type Properties
-section: Alphabetical List
+section: Built-In Properties
 excerpt: D Programming Languages
 group: DLang
 tags: [dlang, dguide, draft]
 ---

-The table below lists all Type Properties in alphabetical order.
+The table below lists all built-in Type Properties in alphabetical order.
 {% comment %}
 The following legend is used in the Type Properties table below.
 {% endcomment %}